 Nottingham seat racing (23-24 March 1996)

-The lightweight sweep group did a pairs matrix from which Jo Nitsch, Robyn Morris, Malindi Myers and Vic Fangen (who was still at school but was slightly too old to be eligible to race for the GB junior team) came out as the top four.
+The lightweight sweep group did an 8-boat pairs matrix from which Jo Nitsch, Robyn Morris, Malindi Myers and Vic Fangen (who was still at school but was slightly too old to be eligible to race for the GB junior team) came out as the top four.
 Jo and Robyn had been involved in the doubles trials, of course, but had switched to sweep once they’d been unsuccessful there.
 Trisha Corless couldn’t take part in this, though, as she was still recuperating from having her appendix out.

 The core openweight group did trials to determine the last seat in the eight and who would be in the pair.
 A background to this was that Miriam Batten had swapped from strokeside to bowside.
 She explains, “Four of the top five ergo scores were strokeside; the only bowsider was Jo Turvey, and I think the coaches thought that if you’ve got all your big pullers on one side you’re not going to go in a straight line so they suggested one of us switch side and because I’d rowed on bowside before, it was me.”
 Ali Gill took over in the stroke seat.